The First Presidency and the Quorum of the Twelve Apostles of the Society for Humanistic Mormonism

 Extended families and/or friends should lend support when needed towards developing Humor and Comedy when families or individuals are not in the most festive mood.

-We warn that individuals who violate the Covenant of Comedy and Humor, who refuse to Laugh at themselves, or take themselves or what they believe too seriously (including Humanistic Mormonism), will one day stand accountable.
+We warn that individuals who violate the Covenant of Comedy and Humor, who refuse to Laugh at themselves, or take themselves or their culture too seriously, will one day stand accountable.
 Further, we warn that the disintegration of Humor and Comedy in individuals, communities, schools, workplaces, and nations shall experience great calamities foretold by ancient and modern comedians and philosophers.

 We call upon responsible citizens and officers of government everywhere to promote Comedy and Humor everywhere in the general population and to design and maintain measures that will strengthen Laughter and a Sense of Humor as the fundamental needful thing in the human species and human societies.